 What I wanted to emphasize is the growing importance of quantitative tools and, in particular, robo-advisors, in the wealth management space.

 I have experienced with many quantitative tools for portfolio allocation and long-term goal-based investment model.
 Unlike many traditional approaches for quantitative wealth advisory with apparent deficiencies mostly utilizing the text-book approaches for optimal portfolio theory, I have applied my expertise in statistics, volatility modeling, and factor-based investing to develop investment solutions with robust risk-controls which are oriented towards goal-based investing.

-I received very valuable feedback for my initial post.
+I received very valuable feedback for my initial post first published in LinkedIn Pulse.
 One of the questions was about using the derivatives and structured products.
 Below I have provided some additional considerations.

 I think that the structured products should not be included in retail portfolios because people do not understand the risk-return profile of these products.
 For an example, the structured equity products are typically marketed as “market-participation” products with certain upside or downside potential.
 However, the long-term performance of an equity structured product is not linked to the performance of the equity market, instead it is linked the volatility risk premium, which is roughly the spread between implied and realized volatilities.
 However, whenever an investor buys optionality from a broker, he overpays for it compared to the price implied by exchange listed options.
 And vice versa, when the investor sell optionality he sells it at a very small volatility.
 Given that the investment decisions are taken sporadically and near market tops, investing in structured products becomes a gamble on the stock market and, as a result, the investment performance is doomed to failure in the long run.

 Instead, investing in derivatives should pursue the goal of earning the volatility premiums and the investment should be implemented through a rule-based systematic strategy trading in exchange-traded options.